yousefelassal/quote-cron/README.md

 > The thoughts we choose to think are the tools we use to paint the canvas of our lives.

 > Friendship is the marriage of the soul, and this marriage is liable to divorce.

+> To be tested is good.
+The challenged life may be the best therapist.